botzrDev/mcp-guard/docs/quickstart.md

 mcp-guard validate
 ```

-You should see: `Configuration valid: mcp-guard.toml`
+You should see: `Configuration is valid: mcp-guard.toml`

 ## Step 5: Start the Gateway